Neuron-Hackathon/neuron_hackathon_2022/README.md

+## Task Breakdown

+1. Predict demands for e-scooters during the test week using training trip data (see Input Data Format below).
+2. Plan how many shifts are needed & how many e-scooters need to be retrieved or deployed during each shift, using the demand prediction and training e-scooter data (see Input Data Format below).
+3. Plan the best driving route for each shift to make the shift hours as less as possible.

 ## Input Data Format

 There are two tables in the input data.
 The first table contains the sample records of the e-scooter trips taken by the riders between T-4 weeks and T  (T = '2022-07-01 00:00:00 UTC'), which represents the e-scooter demands and organic rebalances in different grids at different times.